-Pigeon, a member of the Black Rebels Motorcycle Club led by Johnny Strabler is played by an uncredited Alvy Moore.
-Moore would achieve greater recognition some twelve years later playing the absent minded county agent Hank Kimball on Green Acres (1965).
+Pigeon, a member of the Black Rebels Motorcycle Club led by Johnny Strabler, is played by an uncredited Alvy Moore.
+Moore would achieve greater recognition some 12 years later playing absent-minded county agricultural agent Hank Kimball on Green Acres (1965).

 Marlon Brando's motorcycle is a 650cc Triumph Thunderbird.
 From stills, its registration number looks like 63632.
-Lee Marvin also owned a Triumph 200cc Tiger Cub upon which he competed in desert races.
-'Jr Gil Stratton' was featured in a print advertisement for Triumph motorcycles in 1963.
+Lee Marvin also owned a Triumph 200cc Tiger Cub, upon which he competed in desert races.
+Gil Stratton was featured in a print advertisement for Triumph motorcycles in 1963.
 He later became a well-known TV sports reporter in Los Angeles for decades.

 To prepare for his role, Marlon Brando renewed his love for motorcycles, practicing his cycling technique and selecting his own wardrobe, which he wore to and from the studio.
 Brando also spent time with the real-life biker gangs to absorb their mannerisms and speech.

 Stanley Kramer recalled: "I gathered together a band of motorcyclists . . .
 [Marlon Brando] and I talked to them, and then the writer [Ben Maddow] was brought in.
 But he was subpoenaed by the House Un-American Activities Committee so John Paxton took over the script.
 These guys were a new breed, and there weren't many of them around . . .
 A lot of the dialogue is taken from our actual conversations with them.
 All the talk about 'We gotta go, that's all . . . just gotta move on' was something we heard over and over again.
 And one of the most famous lines in the film came from my conversation with them, too.
 I asked one of the kids, 'What are you rebelling against?' and he answered, 'What have you got?'".